Traveling to Colombia for the First Time: Tips We Wish We Knew

 • Still occasional rain showers

-Our favorite time:
+Our favorite time to visit:

 • Winter months (December–March)

-• Perfect escape from Canadian cold
+• A perfect escape from the Canadian cold

 Where to Stay in Bogotá, Colombia

-• Modern, lively, and safe
+• Modern, lively, and felt safe

-• Restaurants, bars, shopping
+• Plenty of restaurants, bars, and shopping

-• Great base for first-time visitors
+• A great base for first-time visitors

-La Candelaria
+La Candelaria (historic & touristic)

-• Beautiful architecture
+• Beautiful colonial architecture

 • Best explored during the day